-During the year human rights groups and the media reported that military and police personnel used excessive force during arrests, investigations, crowd control situations, and other operations.
-In these cases and other cases of alleged misconduct, the police and the military frequently did not disclose the findings of internal investigations to the public or confirm whether such investigations occurred.
+During the year human rights groups and media reported that military and police personnel used excessive force during arrests, investigations, crowd control situations, and other operations.
+In these cases and other cases of alleged misconduct, police and the military frequently did not disclose the findings of internal investigations to the public or confirm whether such investigations occurred.
 Official statements related to these allegations sometimes contradicted witness accounts, making confirmation of the facts difficult.
-Nongovernmental organizations (NGOs) and the media reported that police tortured suspects during detention and interrogation, including torture that resulted in death (see section 1.c.).
+Nongovernmental organizations (NGOs) and media reported that police abused suspects during detention and interrogation.

 There were no reports of disappearances by or on behalf of government authorities.
 The government and civil society organizations, however, reported little progress in accounting for persons who disappeared in previous years or in prosecuting those responsible for such disappearances.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

-The constitution states that every person shall have the right to be free from torture and other cruel, inhuman, and degrading treatment.
+The constitution states every person shall have the right to be free from torture and other cruel, inhuman, and degrading treatment.
 The law criminalizes the use of violence or force by officials to elicit a confession.
 These protections are not always enforced.
 Officials can be imprisoned for up to four years if they use violence or force, but the criminal code does not specifically criminalize torture.

 Prison and Detention Center Conditions

-Conditions at the country’s 477 prisons and detention centers were often harsh and sometimes life threatening.
+Conditions in the country’s 497 prisons and detention centers were often harsh and sometimes life threatening, due especially to overcrowding.

 Physical Conditions: Overcrowding was a serious problem, including at immigration detention centers.
-According to the Ministry of Law and Human Rights, in July there were 198,199 prisoners and detainees in the prisons and detention centers, which were designed to hold 118,969.
-Overcrowded prisons faced hygiene and ventilation problems in high temperature regions such as North Sumatra, which adversely affected the living conditions of the convicts.
+According to the Ministry of Law and Human Rights, in March there were 214,675 prisoners and detainees in the prisons and detention centers, which were designed to hold 122,607.
+Overcrowded prisons faced hygiene and ventilation problems in high-temperature regions such as North Sumatra, which adversely affected the living conditions of the convicts.

 By law prisons are supposed to hold those convicted by courts, while detention centers hold those awaiting trial.
 At times, however, officials held pretrial detainees together with convicted prisoners.

-By law children convicted of serious crimes serve their sentences in juvenile prisons.
-As of August there were 3,115 juvenile convicted prisoners, some of whom were held in the adult prison system.
-On August 5, Minister of Law and Human Rights Yasonna Laoly announced plans to build special juvenile correction facilities in 34 provinces, but as of November no juveniles had been relocated to the 19 facilities completed since President Joko Widodo took office.
+By law children convicted of serious crimes serve their sentences in juvenile prisons; however, some convicted juvenile prisoners were held in the adult prison system.
+On June 9, the Ministry of Law and Human Rights inaugurated two special juvenile correction facilities in Jakarta.

-Administration: The Ombudsman’s Office launched a self-initiated investigation of prison conditions and reported its findings to the minister of law and human rights.
-It was not clear whether any changes resulted from this reporting.
+Administration: In 2016 the Ombudsman’s Office launched a self-initiated investigation of prison conditions and reported its findings to the minister of law and human rights.
+It was not clear whether any changes resulted from this report.

 d.
 Arbitrary Arrest or Detention

 The law prohibits arbitrary arrest and detention, but there are inadequate enforcement mechanisms.
-NGOs and the media reported that police abuse of suspects in detention was common.
+NGOs and media reported police abuse of suspects in detention was common.

 ROLE OF THE POLICE AND SECURITY APPARATUS

-By law the Indonesian National Police (POLRI) is responsible for internal security.
+By law POLRI is responsible for internal security.
 The Indonesian National Armed Forces (TNI) is responsible for external defense, and its military territorial commands are individually charged with deterring and overcoming threats to national sovereignty and territorial integrity within their respective commands.
-On request and with authorization from the president, the military may provide operational support to the police in counterterrorism operations and in resolving communal conflicts.
-A presidential instruction issued in 2013, and a subsequent memorandum of understanding between the police and the TNI, further elaborated the military’s role in resolving communal conflicts.
+On request, and with authorization from the president, the military may provide operational support to police in counterterrorism operations and in resolving communal conflicts.
+A presidential instruction issued in 2013, and a subsequent memorandum of understanding between police and the TNI, further elaborated the military’s role in resolving communal conflicts.
 Such operations are subject to laws and regulations that govern law enforcement activities other than warfare, and police retain explicit operational control.
-Despite this regulatory framework, some observers expressed concern that the TNI used its role in counterdomestic terrorism operations as a means to re-establish a stronger unilateral role in domestic security and intelligence operations.
+Despite this regulatory framework, some observers expressed concern that the TNI used its role in domestic counterterrorism operations as a means to re-establish a stronger unilateral role in domestic security and intelligence operations.

 In Aceh the Sharia Police, an independent provincial body, is responsible for enforcing sharia law.

-On July 27, President Jokowi appointed Wiranto (one name only), the former TNI commander in chief, as the coordinating minister for political, legal, and security affairs.
-In 2003 the UN-established Special Panel for Serious Crimes (SPSC) in East Timor indicted Wiranto for crimes against humanity based on his command responsibility for Indonesia-directed militias that committed atrocities in East Timor in 1999.
-In September the government appointed General Yayat Sudrajat secretary of the Coordinating Ministry for Political, Legal, and Security Affairs.
-The SPSC for East Timor also indicted him for crimes against humanity in 2003.
+Wiranto (one name only), the former TNI commander in chief, continued to serve as the coordinating minister for political, legal, and security affairs despite a 2003 indictment by a UN-established Special Panel for Serious Crimes for crimes against humanity, related to his command responsibility for Indonesia-directed militias that committed atrocities in East Timor in 1999.

 ARREST PROCEDURES AND TREATMENT OF DETAINEES

 The law provides detainees the right to notify their families promptly and specifies that security forces must produce warrants during an arrest.
 Exceptions are permitted if, for example, a suspect is caught in the act of committing a crime.
-The law allows investigators to issue warrants, but at times authorities made arrests without warrants.
+The law allows investigators to issue warrants, but at times authorities, especially CID, made arrests without warrants.
 By law suspects or defendants have the right to legal counsel of their choice at every stage of an investigation.
-Court officials are supposed to provide free legal counsel to persons charged with offenses that carry a death penalty or imprisonment of 15 years or more, or to destitute defendants facing charges that carry a penalty of five years or more.
+Court officials are supposed to provide free legal counsel to persons charged with offenses that carry a death penalty or imprisonment of 15 years or more and to destitute defendants facing charges that carry a penalty of five years or more.
 Such resources were limited.

-Arbitrary Arrest: There were reports of arbitrary arrest by police.
+Arbitrary Arrest: There were reports of arbitrary arrest by police, primarily by CID.

-There were multiple reports of police temporarily detaining individuals in Papua for participation in peaceful demonstrations and other nonviolent activities advocating self-determination, notably in the province of Papua (see section 2.b.).
+There were multiple media and NGO reports of police temporarily detaining large numbers of individuals for participation in peaceful demonstrations and other nonviolent activities advocating self-determination, notably in the province of Papua (see section 2.b.).
 Human rights and legal aid contacts alleged that Papuan detainees are subject to rough treatment by police, with reports of minor injuries sustained during detention.